IliasElabbassi/BeepBoopBandsBot/README.md

 BeepBoopBandsBot

-a trading bot using the bollinger Bands methods.
+Implementation of the bollinger Bands methods.